 Have them get on pjs and brush teeth at the same time each night.
 Allow them to play as long as their door is shut.
 Giving them the freedom to play in their room (and telling them lights go off if they come out except for bathroom breaks) has been a GAME CHANGER.

-I’ve included a blank summer schedule to help you organize your thoughts.
+I’ve included a blank Kid Schedule to help you organize your thoughts.
 Here’s a sample schedule to help you brainstorm:

 YOU MIGHT ALSO LIKE…

 Check out these posts for more summertime fun:

 - The Ultimate Family Summer Bucket List Printable

 - The Ultimate Printable Family Summer Bucket List – Quarantine Edition